What Role do Enzymes Play in Metabolism | 5 Main Functions in the Body

 When a substance is toxic to the body due to its chemical nature, it is metabolized by enzymes to no toxic one.

-Here, uridine 5′-diphosphoglucuronic acid is allowed to react with drugs and substance containing functional groups like OH-, NH2- and COOH- etc.
+Here, uridine 5′-diphosphoglucuronic acid is allowed to react with drugs and substances containing functional groups like OH-, NH2-, and COOH-, etc.

 Also, see Examples of metabolic pathways.